Southwest Growth & Development

 BUDGET - $650,000

-Sanitary trunk main extension from Beacon Hill to south annexed land
+Sanitary trunk main extension from Beacon Hill Drive to Memorial Trail (south annexed land)

 The sanitary trunk is currently stubbed out south of the Brookstone Dr and Beacon Hill Dr intersection outside of the existing roadway.
-It will be extended south through the open field in Beacon Hill and south of Memorial Trail to stop at the north property line of the field southwest of 50 Street and Memorial Trail intersection.
+It will be extended south through the open field in Beacon Hill and south of Memorial Trail to stop at the north property line of the field southwest of Broadway Rise and Memorial Trail intersection.

 This line will be approx. 10m deep to allow it to service the following areas: